The whitebaiter's guide to whitebait

 Persons offending against these regulations may be fined up to $5000.

-Check, clean, dry: didymo factsheet for whitebaiters
+Check, clean, dry: didymo advice for whitebaiters